zixkerr/DisableNPCPolices/README.md

 # DisableNPCPolices
-Script for disabling polices fivem (I used it for using ox inventory qbcore)
+Script for disabling polices fivem

 ## 🖱 Update
 Cops may spawn, but they won't spawn or attack you!